AsifeRaza/ForgetMeNot/README.md

 # ForgetMeNot
-A software that finds pictures in a database based on an input image or name.
+A software that finds pictures in a database based on an input image or a name.